Enterprise IoT: Business uses for RFID technology

 While the consumerization of IoT is in our everyday life, enterprises have been looking for ways IoT can benefit them and their users to improve day to day tasks.

-+Related: Testing RFID devices for enterprise deployment; Most powerful internet of things companies+

 One of the big enablers of IoT in enterprises has been the simple addition of RFID tags for day-to-day operational functions.
-Some RFID tags that have batteries, active transmitters and built-in electronics to capture and relay information run $15-$50 apiece.
+Some RFID tags that have batteries, active transmitters and built-in electronics to capture and relay information run US$15-$50 apiece.

 On the other hand, passive RFID tags are extremely inexpensive running 5 to 10 cents each.
 Passive tags have no active electronics, they merely have an identification code similar to a barcode, but unlike barcodes that require line-of-sight readers to scan them, passive RFID tags can activate and respond several feet away with no need for line-of-sight access.